What does a successful integrated marketing campaign look like?

 - The click through rates of your various ads

 As an integrated marketing company we know integrated marketing can be very effective due to the fact that you are synergistically combining several different channels into one cohesive campaign.
 Each channel has its own strength and produces a customer touch point via different mediums (i.e. inbox, mailbox, phone, desktop, etc.).
 The key to success, like with any form of advertising, is testing and then learning from the data.
-If we can be of any help with an upcoming campaign, please call us at 973-305-1500 or fill out this form.
+If you need help with an upcoming campaign, check out our works to get an idea of potential strategies we use and learn why we are one of the top integrated marketing companies in the industry!
+Call us at 973-305-1500 or fill out this form.